If you replace junk food with healthy snacks instead, you’ll start seeing real results in your health.

 6. Banana bread instead of cake

-Nothing in this world compares to the pleasure of eating any type of cakes brings.
+Nothing in this world compares to the pleasure of eating any type of cake brings.

 But the problem is that it’s high in calories and fats.
 That’s not good for our health in the long run.